RodrigoD19/Sadness/README.md

 # Sadness

-codigo
-Sadness exist in everithing and everyone so lets take advantage of it
+Sadness exist in everything and everyone so lets take advantage of it